Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       can be used by the [=receiving entity=] to detect duplicate events.

-   6. The [=ingest source=] SHOULD NOT embed inband top-level DASHEventMessageBoxes ("emsg") in the timed metadata track or media tracks, however, it is not prohibited when conforming to this specification.
+   6. The [=ingest source=] SHOULD NOT embed inband top-level DASHEventMessageBox'es ("emsg") in the timed metadata track or media tracks, however, it is not prohibited when conforming to this specification.
 In some setups, inband event messages may be used in media tracks, but it may result in a loss of performance for just-in-time packaging.
-Also in DASH 4th edition, all DASHEventMessageBoxes must have presentation_time, later as compared to the segment earliest presentation time, this makes re-signaling of continuation events (events still active) troublesome, as they started earlier.
+Also in DASH 4th edition, all DASHEventMessageBox'es must have presentation_time, later as compared to the segment earliest presentation time, this makes re-signaling of continuation events (events still active) troublesome, as they started earlier.